 The member said: “It was a clear day and the road wasn’t busy.
 I was suddenly hit by the car and the next thing I knew I woke up in hospital.
 I’ve found it difficult to come to terms with my injury and I have been told that it could cost me £250,000 for prosthetic limbs in the future.
 This compensation will help me to get those without worrying about the financial cost.

-“I am now able to cycle again but I am sticking to off road.
+“I am now able to cycle again but I am sticking to off-road.
 I will never cycle on a road again.

-Davey Hall from Unite said: “It is difficult to comprehend the pain and emotional anguish our member has had to cope with as a result of pursuing a hobby.
+Davey Hall of Unite said: “It is difficult to comprehend the pain and emotional anguish our member has had to cope with as a result of pursuing a hobby.
 Unions are there for their members day in and day out and also at times of crisis like this.”

 Injured on the roads?
 Help and compensation is close at hand.